erikamaker/bonecrawl/README.md

 # PROGRESS UPDATE

 The terminal-based engine is nearing completion, but there's still a lot of legwork to do.
-After its completion, I will be building a website at www.bonecrawl.com, where players may run a demo and download the gmae.
-I would love to one day add MMORPG functionality to the engine someday, so that friends can meet up in their own levels to map out new adventures.
+After its completion, I will be building a website at www.bonecrawl.com, where players may run a demo and download the game.
+I would love to one day add MMORPG functionality, so that friends can meet up in their own levels to map out new adventures.
+More than anything, I have big mobile app aspirations for this project.

 3/14/23